Moving to Texas

 Adults (18 and Older)

-Applicants who have a valid driver license or license not expired over two years from another U.S. state, U.S. territory, or from Canada must surrender their out of state/country driver license and are not required to take the knowledge or skills exams.
 Texas also has license issuance reciprocity with France, Germany, South Korea, and Taiwan only.
-Applicants who have a valid, unexpired driver license from one of these countries are not required to take the knowledge or skills exams if they surrender their out of country driver license.
-However, if the applicant does not wish to surrender their out of country driver license, they must take and pass all required exams.
+If you have a valid, unexpired driver license from one of these countries, you are not required to take the knowledge or skills exams as long as you surrender your out of country driver license.
+However, if you do not wish to surrender your out of country driver license, you must take and pass all required exams.
 The reciprocity only applies to passenger vehicles, not commercial vehicles or motorcycles.
 Foreign licenses not in English or Spanish will need to have a translation service or their consulate translate the information on the driver license prior to arriving.
 This translation requirement also applies for marriage licenses.

 • Identity (a valid out of state license can be used as a supporting document)